scalesim-project/scale-sim-v3/README.md

    variables, exposed ports, useful file locations and container parameters.
 3. Add a tutorial how to use your new feature in form of a jupyter notebook to the documentation, as well.
 This makes sure that others can use your code!
 4. Add test cases to our unit test system for your contribution.
-5. Increase the version numbers in any example’s files and the README.md to the new version that this Pull Request would represent.
+5. Increase the version numbers in any example's files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
 Add your changes to the CHANGELOG.md.
 Address the issue numbers that you are solving.
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+6. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

 ## Developers

-Main devs:
-* Ananda Samajdar (@AnandS09)
-* Jan Moritz Joseph (@jmjos)

-Contributers:
+Dev and maintainers:
-* Ritik Raj (@ritikraj7)
+* Ritik Raj - Lead developer (@ritikraj7)
+* Sarbartha Banerjee - Ramulator feature (@iamsarbartha)
+* Nikhil Chandra - Sparsity feature (@NikhilChandraNcbs)
+* Zishen Wan - Accelergy feature (@zishenwan)
+* Jianming Tong - SRAM Layout feature (@JianmingTONG)

-Maintainers and Advisors
+Advisors
-* Yuhao Zhu
-* Paul Whatmough
+* Ananda Samajdhar
 * Tushar Krishna

-Past contributors
-* Vineet Nadella
-* Sachit Kuhar
-* Nikhil Chandra